-Submit the UW System application for admission and provide UW-River Falls with official transcripts, proof of financial responsibility for studies, and other supporting documents as necessary.
-Any transcripts will need to be evaluated by either Educational Credential Evaluators (ECE) at http://www.ece.org or World Education Services (WES) at http://www.wes.org.
+High school transcripts that show a graduation date.
+If the applicant is transferring from another university, official university transcripts will need to be evaluated by either Educational Credential Evaluators (ECE) at http://www.ece.org or World Education Services (WES) at http://www.wes.org.

-The student must be admitted into a program offering a full course of study at the undergraduate or graduate level.
+The student must apply to a program offering a full course of study at the undergraduate or graduate level.

 Applicants whose native language is not English (identified by the U.S. Department of State Bureau of Public Affairs) must provide evidence of English language proficiency.
 The English proficiency requirement may be fulfilled by meeting one of the following: